Think-Round-Inc/ThinkLife/README.md

 ## **Contributing to Responsible AI**

-ThinkxLife is more than a demonstration — it's a **living example** of how nonprofits can leverage AI ethically and effectively.
+ThinkLife is more than a demonstration — it's a **living example** of how nonprofits can leverage AI ethically and effectively.
 We welcome:

 - **Feedback** on our AI implementation approaches
 - **Contributions** to improve accessibility and inclusivity